RogerParkinson/madura-objects/README.md

 *Sometimes a field is available/applicable, sometimes not.
 It depends on other data.
 *Sometimes it is read-only.
 *There might be a list of valid values.
 This might be static, in which case it is just an enum, but sometimes it changes, then it is dynamic metadata.

+Madura Objects gives you a way to consistently generate and manage this area, including adding I18n support.

 ##Validation Engine